panoply/liquify-schema/stores/descriptions/format/liquid/valueForce.md

 #### 👍 &nbsp;&nbsp; `newline`

 _Setting this rule to newline will force attributes when an attribute value with a Liquid expressions contains a newline character.
-The newline character is a signal to Prettify that the all attributes and the value should be forced.
+The newline character is a signal to Æsthetic that the all attributes and the value should be forced.
 The rule will only ever be invoked when a newline is provided, it does not matter where in the value string._

 ```liquid